Vera Boone, PA-C

-For more than 10 years, Vera Boone has graced the halls of Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center (Southwestern).
-She is always available to help address the immediate needs of many of our patients.
+For close to two decades, Vera Boone has graced the halls of Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center (Southwestern).
+She is available to help address the immediate needs of many of our patients.

 Boone also obtained significant experience in medical oncology as she worked alongside Dr. Hans Nevinny at Southwestern, prior to his retirement.

 Boone completed a bachelor’s of science degree in physician assistant studies at Wichita State University in 1992.
 She graduated cum laude.
 Shortly after receiving her degree, she attained her PA certification from the National Commission of Certification of Physician Assistants.

 Before pursuing her medical studies, Boone obtained a bachelor’s of science degree in education and German from Fort Hays State University.